divestedcg/rpm-hardened_malloc/README.md

 - @GrapheneOS for the hardened_malloc project itself
 - @noatsecure/HardHatOS for the original RPM specfile
 - @thithib for the original PKGBUILD
+- Whonix for the bubblewrap command to disable the preload